If a Priory is where a Prior resides, then a Theory is where a God resides

 (Subtitle: The Lodes of Time)

 Yet consider the promise of endlessness but finding all things good, become all hell

 So that the possibility of immortality's own death sneaking up, to this deception we should not over-react,

 Indeed, if immortality were a woman who had a certain way with us, holding herself out, making us go and go on, when otherwise and long ago we would have given up: yes, such is the power of suggestion and the degree to which our fears and at once the self-preservation behind our beliefs, do stimulate

 The terrible power of fantasy, as it is called

 For as it turns out her generosity always exactly mirrors our generosity towards ourselves

-For it is nearly impossible to write a well-reasoned prose poem on something that isn't quite real, something like a real enough obituary or elegy for immortality and the reason lady-embodiment serves us well.
+For it is nearly impossible to write a well-reasoned prose poem on something that isn't quite real, something like a real enough obituary or elegy for afterlife and the reason lady-embodiment serves us well.
 For in defence of things it must be given a try as life only valued as a constant 'raging against the dying of the light' so often leads to the de facto denial of one.
 Like the stating, as so many do, that wisdom is 'accepting life's limitations' and from there swiftly going on to suggest how terrific and infinite and un-'limitated' the next one is.
 Commencing the search for the holy grail of this immortality, even when there is not the faintest hope of finding it, the real, organic universe unable to function in this fashion.
 Or, as a friend of mine expresses it, immortality having no future at all

 And which I only now begin to understand